AHamamd150/OT_SVJ/README.md

    `-N` sets the number of events (30000 above) and `-s` sets the random seed (1234 above).

-   > **Note:** The original handwritten notes included one or two additional flags after `-s 1234` that were not fully legible.
-If your run needs a specific thread count or debug flag, check `Herwig run --help` and add it here.

 ### 3.2 Pythia 8